guillaumecharbonnier/wopmars/docs/content/quick-start-snp.rst

 Quick Start 2 - SNP Example
 ============================

 This example has been used to test the performance of WopMars in our paper with different amount of data and database engine and access method (Ref).
-Single nucleotide polymorphismes (SNPs) are very variable position in the genome.
+Single nucleotide polymorphisms (SNPs) are very variable position in the genome.
 Many SNPs have been statistically associated to diseases or phenotypes.
 This workflow is used to fill in a database that relates SNPs and phenotypes (Ref).

 The database access methods are: **SQLAlchemy ORM**, **core** and **pandas read_sql** and **to_sql**.
 We have defined three different wopfiles using different wrappers for each of these methods.